Blockchain-Technology-Lab/Rewards-Sharing-Simulation-Engine/docs/configuration.md

 10% higher than that of the current move in order to be selected.
 ---
 **--stake_distr_source**: The distribution to use for the initial allocation of stake to the agents.
-The default choice is "Pareto", but other options include "Flat", "Disparity" and "File" (custom distribution that is read from file).
+The default choice is "Pareto", but other options include "Flat" for a distribution where all agents start with equal stake and "File" where a custom distribution is read from a csv file.
+In the latter case, the relevant file is expected to be at the root directory of the project, contain only stake values separated by commas and be named synthetic-stake-distribution-X-agents.csv where X is the number of agents used.
 ---
 **--pareto_param**: The parameter that determines the shape of the Pareto distribution that the stake is sampled from (only relevant if stake_distr_source is set to "pareto").
 The default value is 2 but any positive real number is